idmcarvalho/FrankfurterApi/README.md

 # FrankfurterApi

-To run this project on your development enviornment you must first runs these commands on the master folder:
+To run this project on your development enviornment you must first runs these commands on the master Branch:

 `npm install @fortawesome/fontawesome-svg-core`
 `npm install @fortawesome/free-solid-svg-icons`